tmtsoftware/esw-segment-db-prototype/README.md

 * JIRA_USER
 * JIRA_API_TOKEN

-The basic JIRA information is included by default.
+The basic JIRA information is included by default, so you can ignore this if you don't need the latest information on the segments directly from JIRA.

 See [here](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) for more information.